July 21, 2025

 The History of Silver Refining

-The history of silver refining, particularly during the colonial period in the Americas, is deeply intertwined with the exploitation of New World's natural resources and the development of technological processes, such as smelting and amalgamation.
+The history of silver refining, particularly during the colonial period in the Americas, is deeply intertwined with the exploitation of the New World’s natural resources and the development of technological processes, such as smelting and amalgamation.
 This history highlights not only the resourcefulness of colonists but also the complex environmental and social consequences of silver production.

 Early Mining and Refining in New Spain